mazipan/mazipan.space/src/content/how-we-built-our-own-web-metric-monitoring-dashboard/index.md

 The good news is webpagetest also give you an API you can hit from anywhere you want and give you the same report in the response.
 You need to register and get your API key to use this feature, you can visit this [request API key page](https://www.webpagetest.org/getkey.php).
 There are some limitations in this API, like you can only hit 200 page load every day.
 In every one running the test, webpagetest will run 10 times to get more consistent report.
 It will causing reduction 10 rate limit in every API call.
 Yes, it might be not scale for some case.

-Hnestly, we already tried it.
+Honestly, we already tried it.
 Creating our own web metrics monitoring tools which hit webpagetest API everyday with Crob job triggered in the midnight.
 Our big problem is we can not add more page to be analyzed by webpagetest because of rate limiter.
 That's why we starting to looking another solutions that scale.